 I currently audit the books for 1st Whetstone Scouts, Cubs and Beavers, St Peters Church, Whetstone Memorial Hall and the Parish Centre.

-For over ten years Mark has been a longstanding member of the following Parish Council working groups: Finance, Public Open Spaces with Community Premises and Planning.
+For over eleven years Mark has been a longstanding member of the following Parish Council working groups: Finance, Public Open Spaces with Community Premises.
 Mark was elected Chairman of the Parish Council for two consecutive terms during 2011 and 2012.
 In particular, he was Chairman when the Parish Council, as a team, prevented the unrestricted development of green field sites on the edge of the village.

 Mark is a founder member, Secretary and Treasurer of Whetstone Allotment Association (WAA), which formally came into being in 2009.
 The Chairwoman and real boss of WAA is his wife Eileen!
 Mark is also a member of Blaby District Council representing North Whetstone.

-Together with her husband Edward they moved to Whetstone approximately four years ago where they are bringing up their two children (who attend local schools and childcare provisions within the community).
+Together with her husband Edward they moved to Whetstone approximately five years ago where they are bringing up their two children (who attend local schools and childcare provisions within the community).

 Amongst enjoying walks, bike rides and animals she is passionate about youth provisions, services and security.

-I’ve been a parish councillor at Whetstone for the last four years and I currently sit on planning, public open spaces.
+I’ve been a parish councillor at Whetstone for the last five years and I currently sit on planning, public open spaces.

 Married with two grown up children, Les lives with his wife Jackie; a Specialist Nursery Nurse and their adult youngest son, in Whetstone, South Leicestershire.
 Les’s passion for bench-setting; organizational strategy and business vision has seen him introduce numerous initiatives throughout his career to leave a trail of bench-setting metrics, innovations to established doctrines and first-to-market practices across multiple disciplines.
 A skilled strategist with a thirst for knowledge, Les achieved two postgraduate diplomas followed by his MBA in his spare time and is particularly interested in ancient history and culture.
 He is a long-standing Parish Councillor and a first term Elected Member for Blaby District Council.
 As Policy Lead for the Leicester and Leicestershire area of Federation of Small Businesses, Les represents the FSB at numerous events and agencies such as UK T&I, Bank of England and political engagement forums.